Reopening of mosque in Turkey hailed

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-PESHAWAR: Salim Saifullah Khan, Honourary Consul General of Turkey for Khyber Pakhtunkhwa, has appreciated President Recep Tayyip Erdogan’s move to re-open Hagia Sophia for offering prayers.
+PESHAWAR: Salim Saifullah Khan, Honorary Consul General of Turkey for Khyber Pakhtunkhwa, has appreciated President Recep Tayyip Erdogan’s move to re-open Hagia Sophia for offering prayers.

 He said President Erdogan had reshaped Turkey’s republic, established nearly a century ago by the staunch secularist Mustafa Kemal Ataturk, by lifting the ban on Muslim headscarves in public, promoting religious education and taming Turkey’s a powerful military, once a bastion of Ataturk’s secular values.

-PESHAWAR: Salim Saifullah Khan, Honourary Consul General of Turkey for Khyber Pakhtunkhwa, has appreciated President Recep Tayyip Erdogan’s move to re-open Hagia Sophia for offering prayers.
+PESHAWAR: Salim Saifullah Khan, Honorary Consul General of Turkey for Khyber Pakhtunkhwa, has appreciated President Recep Tayyip Erdogan’s move to re-open Hagia Sophia for offering prayers.

 He said President Erdogan had reshaped Turkey’s republic, established nearly a century ago by the staunch secularist Mustafa Kemal Ataturk, by lifting the ban on Muslim headscarves in public, promoting religious education and taming Turkey’s a powerful military, once a bastion of Ataturk’s secular values.